Tools4everBV/HelloID-Conn-Prov-Target-Microsoft-Entra-ID-Exchange-Online/README.md

 #### Authentication and Authorization

 To authenticate with the Graph API, you’ll need credentials for your app.
-The recommended approach is to use a **Certificate**.
+The required approach is to use a **Certificate**.

 **Get the certificate**
 1. Go to the app you registered in Microsoft Entra ID.